webiik/webiik/example/private/app/components/readme.md

 ## Uninstalling component
 1. Open terminal window and go to `components` folder and run command `php uninstall.php`
 2. Follow the install steps.
-3. If component used some database tables, you need to detele them manually.
+3. If component used some database tables, you need to delete them manually.